kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Loss of general sensation over the posterior one-third of the right side of the tongue

 #### Answer: A. Deviation of the tongue to the right - *FALSE* = C. Loss of taste sensation over the anterior two-thirds of the right side of the tongue - TRUE
-- The lingual nerve is one of the two terminal branches of the posterior division of the mandibular nerve.
-It is sensory to the anterior two-thirds of the tongue and floor of the mouth.
-However, the fibres of the chorda tympani (branch of facial nerve), which is secretomotor to the submandibular and sublingual salivary glands and gustatory to the anterior two-thirds of the tongue, are also distributed through the lingual nerve.
-Lingual nerve injury, causing numbness, dysaesthesia, paraesthesia, and dysgeusia that involves the anterior two-thirds of the tongue, may complicate invasive dental and surgical procedures.
+- Lingual Nerve is one of two terminal branches of the posterior division of the mandibular nerve
+	- Sensory to anterior two-thirds of tongue and floor of mouth
+- Fibres of *chorda tympani* (branch of CN VII),
+	- Secretomotor to submandibular and sublingual salivary glands
+	- Gustatory to anterior two-thirds of the tongue
+	- are also distributed through Lingual Nerve

+##### Notes
+- Lingual nerve injury
+	- causing numbness, dysaesthesia, paraesthesia, and dysgeusia
+	- that involves anterior two-thirds of tongue
+	- may complicate invasive dental and surgical procedures

 ### Q1.42
 The _superior gluteal artery_ typically exits the pelvis: